 .
 If you have questions, need help making an appointment, or encounter difficulty accessing our services, call 979-458-1455 or email firstname.lastname@example.org.

-We hope you will ensure your students know about our services and that you will encourage them to take advantage of one-to-one conferences for individualized constructive feedback or to use our online writing and speaking guides in your classes or have students complete our new interactive lessons.
+We hope you will ensure your students know about our services and that you will encourage them to take advantage of one-to-one conferences for individualized constructive feedback.
+You can also use our writing and speaking guides in your classes or have students complete our new interactive lessons.

-To encourage attendance, explain that working with a consultant is not the same as getting remediation.
+To encourage students to use our services, explain that working with a consultant is not the same as getting remediation.
 Share with students your own process of getting feedback on your own work and help them understand that writing is a recursive process, as well as a social act.

-If you'd like a consultant to visit your class an explain what we do, make a request for Overview of Services.
-Give us at least 5 business days notice.
-(We're happy to visit via Zoom and also have a video available that provides an overview of our services.
+If you'd like a consultant to visit your class and explain what we do, make a request for our Overview of Services workshop.
+Give us at least five business days notice.
+(We're happy to visit via Zoom and also have video overview of our services.
 If you would like to embed that in your Canvas class resources.)

 Getting a report

 We never report students' attendance at the UWC or one of our events except in cases where academic integrity is an issue and an active inquiry has been made by a responsible university administrator.

-Students who would like documentation of a writing center consultation may request that their consultant email them a report, which can be forwarded at the students' discretion.
-They can also contact us to send a report.
+A student who needs documentation of a writing center consultation may request that their consultant email them a report, which can be forwarded to an instructor at the student's discretion.

 One-to-One Writing & Speaking Consultations